adrianHards/learning-frontend/README.md

 ## Front-End

 ### React
 A JavaScript library used to produce HTML from dynamic components.
 Start with the updated [docs](https://beta.reactjs.org/)!
-After, you might want to consider looking in to [Next.js](https://nextjs.org/).
+After, you might want to consider looking in to frameworks, such as [Next.js](https://nextjs.org/).

 ##### Learning
 * [Egghead](https://egghead.io/courses/the-beginner-s-guide-to-react) • ~2 ½ • Free <br>